mouseless/learn-nuxt/build-and-run.md

 1. [Prebuild][], markdowns are preprocessed in this stage
 1. Nuxt build
 1. Last stage differs between `build` & `run`
+   1. When building, there are two different options
-   1. When building, it creates a static site for deployment
+      1. It creates a static site for deployment
+      2. It creates a static site for local testing
+   2. When running locally, there are two different options too
-   1. When running locally, it runs application in development mode
+      1. It runs application in development mode
+      2. It generate a static site and runs it

 ```mermaid
 flowchart TB